NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

 ## Progress and Next Steps

+### Progress
 1. Freesurfer integration
     - Implemented an extension ([SlicerFreeSurferImporter](https://github.com/PerkLab/SlicerFreeSurferImporter)) that can import surfaces from FreeSurfer in the correct coordinate system)
 2.
-3.
+3. Case Management
-4. Segment Diff Module
+    - Create initial implementation of version control for segmentations [NeuroSegmentation](https://github.com/PerkLab/NeuroSegmentation)
+    - Commit and upload segmentations to a git repository during editing

+### Next Steps
+1. Case Management
-    - Implement a module that can calculate and display differences between segments
+    - Segment diff: Implement a module that can calculate and display differences between segments

 # Illustrations